Cognigrape® (Vitis vinifera Grape Extract)

 Cognitive function in older adults

-Cognigrape® at 250 mg/day for 12 weeks produces measurable improvements across multiple cognitive domains in healthy older adults: attention, language, immediate memory, and delayed memory all improve significantly.
+Cognigrape® at 250 mg/day produces measurable improvements across multiple cognitive domains in healthy older adults: attention, language, immediate memory, and delayed memory all improve significantly.
 Visuospatial abilities don't change.
 Effect is replicated across multiple trials at the same dose.
 Reasonable consideration for older adults concerned about subjective cognitive decline; not validated as a nootropic for healthy younger adults.

 Depression symptoms